 Echocardiography (EK-o-kar-de-OG-ra-fee) is a painless test that uses sound waves to create pictures of your heart.
 The test gives information about the size and shape of your heart and how well your heart’s chambers and valves are working.

-The test also can find areas of heart muscle that aren’t contracting normally due to poor blood flow or injury from a previous heart attack.
+The test also can find areas of the heart muscle that aren’t contracting normally due to poor blood flow or injury from a previous heart attack.

 There are several different types of echocardiography, including stress echocardiography.
 This type is done both before and after a cardiac stress test.
 During this test, you exercise or take medicine (given by your doctor) to make your heart work hard and beat fast.
 Stress echocardiography shows whether you have decreased blood flow to your heart (a sign of coronary artery disease).

-If your doctor thinks that your or your child’s abnormal heart murmur is due to a heart problem, such as a congenital heart defect, he or she may want you to have a procedure called cardiac catheterization (KATH-e-ter-i-ZA-shun).
+If your doctor thinks that you or your child’s abnormal heart murmur is due to a heart problem, such as a congenital heart defect, he or she may want you to have a procedure called cardiac catheterization (KATH-e-ter-i-ZA-shun).

 For this procedure, a long, thin, flexible tube called a catheter is put into a blood vessel in your arm, upper thigh (groin), or neck and threaded to your heart.
 Through the catheter, your doctor can perform diagnostic tests and treatments on your heart.